xoopscube/documentation/en/development/xcube-module.md

 ### Key Takeaways

-The integration of legacy system modules in XCube is a complex system that provides backward compatibility with XOOPS 2.0.x modules while offering enhanced functionality.
+The integration of legacy system modules in XCube is a complex system that provides backward compatibility with XOOPS 2.x modules while offering enhanced functionality.

-The Legacy_Controller class serves as the main bridge between the XCube framework and legacy modules, managing their lifecycle and integration with the rendering system.
+The `Legacy_Controller` class serves as the main bridge between the XCube framework and legacy modules, managing their lifecycle and integration with the rendering system.
 The system modules defined in the configuration file are essential for the core functionality of the platform.